GiladShapira94/Minikube---MLRun-Offline-Open-Source/README.md

     --set global.externalHostAddress=$(minikube ip) \
     <file-path>/mlrun-kit.tgz
   ````
-6.After you installed mlrun-kit helm chart please check that all pods are running as they should use:
+6. Check that all pods are running as they should, use:
       ```
       kubectl get pods -n mlrun
       ```